MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick-start/lift-shift-to-containers.md

 The ability to run multiple containers on a single or multiple hosts without concern for OS management gives you great flexibility, helping you move toward a microservice-based architecture.
 One trade-off for that flexibility, though, is that an environment based upon containers and microservices can quickly mushroom into many moving parts – too many to keep track of.
 Fortunately, managing load balancing, high availability, container scheduling, resource management, and much more, is the role of a container orchestrator.

 Orchestrators are perhaps misnamed; they're more like the conductors of an orchestra in that they coordinate the activity of multiple containers to keep the music playing.
 In a sense, they handle the scheduling and resource allocation for containers in a way similar to the functioning of an OS.
-So, as you move to containerize your applications, you will need to choose among the orchestrators that support Windows containers.
+So, as you move to containerize your applications, you'll need to choose among the orchestrators that support Windows containers.
 Some of the most common ones are Kubernetes and Docker Swarm.

 ## What can't be moved to Windows containers

 When you consider whether an app can be containerized or not, it's probably easiest to start with the list of factors that completely rule out Windows containers as an option.

 The following table summarizes the types of apps that can't be moved to Windows containers, and why not.
 The reasons are more fully explained in the subsections after the table.
 Understanding the reasons for these limitations can give you a clearer idea of what containers really are, including how they differ from VMs.
-This will in turn help you better assess the capabilities of Windows containers that you can leverage with the existing apps you can containerize.
+This will, in turn, help you better assess the capabilities of Windows containers that you can leverage with the existing apps you can containerize.

 >Note: The list below is not a complete list.
 Instead, it is a compilation of apps Microsoft has seen customers try to containerize.